Stocks rise after release of Fed meeting minutes

-Stocks turned higher on Wall Street in choppy afternoon trading Wednesday following the release of minutes from the Federal Reserve's most recent policy meeting.
+Wall Street capped another choppy day of trading Wednesday with modest gains for the major stock indexes, after investors combed the minutes from the Federal Reserve's most recent interest rate policy meeting for clues about what the central bank may do next to fight inflation.

-The minutes of the two-day meeting last month show that Fed officials concluded higher interest rates could be needed to restrain what they saw as a worrying trend: consumers starting to anticipate higher inflation.
-The policymakers also acknowledged that more rate hikes could weaken the economy.

-Small company stocks remained in a slump, a sign that investors are worried about economic growth.
-The Russell 2000 shed 0.5%.
+Small company stocks remained in a slump, however, a sign that investors are worried about economic growth.
+The Russell 2000 gave up 0.8%.

-Technology and health care stocks accounted for a big share of the benchmark S&P 500 index's gains.
-Cisco Systems rose 2% and Pfizer added 1.5%.

-Only energy sector stocks, which lost ground along with crude oil prices, remained in the red.
-Hess dropped 3.1%.

 Wall Street's key concern centers around the Federal Reserve's effort to rein in inflation, and the risk its plan could send the economy into a recession.